Azure/Solution-Architecture-Questions/docs/technical-requirements.md

 * Resiliency
     * HA
-        * What is each service's SLA?
-RPO?
-RTO?
+        * What is the solution's SLA?
+        * Are there any service dependencies that will impact this solution's availability?
+        * What HA features are available in the current applications?  (ex.
+SQL HA)
     * BC/DR
+        * What is the RTO/RPO?
+Is the solution business-critical?
         * Which regions do you need to deploy to?
 Are their Paired Regions?
+        * Will the DR solution need to meet the same production requirements (ex. same/reduced traffic, lower performance)
+        * How do users access the service now, via IP, URL etc..
+        * Do you have an existing DR or Incident Recovery Plan?
+        * How do you perform DR testing?
 * Security
     * What are your biggest threat vectors?
     * Do you need Firewall?
 Egress/Ingress restrictions?
+    * Are you subject to any regulatory/organizational mandates or policies?
 * Identity
-    * B2C
-    * B2B
+    * Do you need to support 3rd party authentication from commercial providers? (ex.
+B2C)
+    * Do you need to support authentication between partners (ex.
+B2B)
+    * What are you currently using to authenticate?
 * Data
+    * Do you have retention policy?
+How is data backed up?
+    * Are their policies impacting how the data is shared?
+    * How much data does the solution generate?
+How much data do you intake daily?
+    * Is your data segregated by customer?
+How do they access the data?
+    * What kind of data is being stored?
+What is it used for?

 * AI
+    * What level of AI is of interest?
+(Bots, Cognitive Service API, Data Scientist platforms, Machine Learning models)
+    * What skill sets do you have on staff?
+(Data scientists, Developers)
+    * What data sets do you have to leverage? (public/proprietary)
+    * What feature/functionality are you supporting with the AI?
 * Observability
+    * Questions: What existing solutions are you using?
+Provided internally, by another provider?
     * Metrics
-        * What resolution/metrics do you need to understand the performance of your app?
+        * What resolution/metrics do you need to understand the performance of your app/understand if you are meeting SLA?
+        * What is needed at the network level, platform level, application level, user experience level?
     * Logs
         * How are logs collected?  aggregated?
     * Alerts
         * How do you know if the service experiences problems?
+        * Who will be receiving the alerts?
     * Tenancy
         * Key Concepts:
             * Application based Multi-tenancy
             * Infrastructure based Multi-tenancy
             * Hybrid
     * Questions:
         * How do you onboard a new tenant?
         * Does this support a multi-tenancy control plane?
 Ingress?
+        * What is the tenancy model of the solution?
+Is there a shared front end but seperate back-end/database per customer?
+        * How is the tenancy implemented in the database?
+Seperate tables, schema, databases on the same server, independent servers?
+        * What is the tenancy model of supporting services like storage, CDN, VMs?
 * Scaling
     * Key Concepts:
         * RPS
         * Traffic Patterns
         * App vs Infra Scaling
     * Questions:
         * What's your traffic volume at normal load?
 Peak?
+        * Do you have scalability/performance requirements?
+Ex.
+Number of users, transactions per second, Number of SQL statements running simultaneously
         * What is your Y/Y, Q/Q growth?
+Are there upcoming events that you anticipate growth/traffic spikes for?
+        * Is your application written with microservices or as a monolith?
+Can the components be deployed as seperate services?
+        * Are there closely coupled systems that must also scale or will be impacted when the solution scales up?
 * Governance
-    * Enforcement Policy
-    * Audit Policy
+    * What is currently in place for governance?
+Who controls environment access?
+    * Who dictates the enforcement policy and how is it enacted?
+    * Who dictates the audit policy and how is it enacted?
 * Compliance
     * Key Concepts
         * SOC